labuladong/fucking-algorithm/think_like_computer/Details about Backtracking.md

 ### Permutation

 You must have learned the permutations and combinations.
-As we know, for $$N$$ unique numbers, the number of full permutations is $$N!$$.
+As we know, for $N$ unique numbers, the number of full permutations is $N!$.

 `note`: For simplicity and clarity, **the full permutation problem we are discussing this time does not contain duplicate numbers**.